opener-project/opener-project.github.com/source/getting-started/how-to/domain-adaption.md

 ## Choose or generate Sentiment Lexicons
 The opinion identification tools make use of a general sentiment and domain-specific sentiment lexicons.
 The first one covers opinionated words used across all domains, the second one covers the domain-specific items.
+### General Sentiment Lexicons
 + General sentiment lexicons are available for the 6 OpeNER languages (cf. https://github.com/opener-project/sentiment-lexicons/tree/master/propagation_lexicons).
 General sentiment lexicons for new languages can be built using the propagation toolkit (cf. https://github.com/opener-project/VU-lexicon-propagation_kernel)

-+ Domain-specific lexicons can be generated with the following tools.
+### Domain-specific lexicons
 + To generate a domain lexicon from domain texts, use https://github.com/opener-project/opinion-domain-lexicon-acquisition#unsupervised-acquisition).
 + The following tools can be used when texts with customer ratings are available (cf.  https://github.com/opener-project/opinion-domain-lexicon-acquisition#unsupervised-acquisition-from-reviews-with-star-ratings).